DealsBeam/Universal-Intel-Chipset-Updater/README.md

 ## ✨ Features

-- 🔍 **Automatic Hardware Detection** - Identifies your Intel chipset and finds matching drivers using the comprehensive HWID database
+- 🔍 **Automatic Hardware Detection** - Identifies your Intel chipset and finds matching INFs using the comprehensive HWID database
-- 📦 **Latest Drivers** - Always downloads the most recent official Intel chipset drivers
+- 📦 **Latest INFs** - Always downloads the most recent official Intel chipset INFs
 - 🛡️ **Safe Installation** - Uses official Intel installers with proper parameters
-- 🔄 **Smart Updates** - Provides updates to the latest driver versions or reinstalls the current one
+- 🔄 **Smart Updates** - Provides updates to the latest INF versions or reinstalls the current one
 - 💻 **Broad Compatibility** - Supports desktop, mobile, workstation, server, and embedded platforms
 - ⚡ **Easy to Use** - Simple batch file execution with automatic administrator elevation
-- 📊 **Comprehensive Database** - Based on analysis of 88 official Intel installer versions with 82,663 driver version comparisons
+- 📊 **Comprehensive Database** - Based on analysis of 88 official Intel installer versions with 82,663 INF version comparisons

 ## 📋 Supported Platforms